Languages of Albania: Other

 French lycées in Korçë and Gjirokastër operated during the communist era, because long-time leader of Communist Albania, Enver Hoxha studied in the University of Montpellier in France and upon his rise to power allowed their activity.
 Albania is a member of la Francophonie.
 Most French-speakers in Albania can be found in these two towns and surrounding areas, but also elsewhere in the country.
-According to La Francophonie, Albania is home to 300,000 French speakers.
+According to La Francophonie, Albania is home to 30,000 French speakers.

 Russian began to be taught in schools and universities in the 1950s, when it was lingua franca of the Eastern Bloc countries.
 It continued until the Soviet–Albanian split in early 1961.
 Many who learnt in at the time, have forgotten most of it due to lack of usage.

 After the ideological controversies with the USSR, Albania and China became closer.
-A number of Albanians studied in China and learnt Chinese there.
+A number of Albanians studied in China and learned Chinese there.
 After the collapse of communism in Albania in 1991, many young Albanians also traveled to China for education and learned the language.

 Other European languages are also present in Albania and spoken by Albanians.
 This is primarily due to the large Albanian diaspora that exists in Europe as well as strong emphasis on foreign languages in education.